Background pattern

 • Nefazodone (for depression).

-• Medications for epilepsy (such as phenytoin or carbamazepine).
+• Medicines for epilepsy (such as phenytoin or carbamazepine).

-• Medications that affect your heart rate, for example, medications that may cause an imbalance of electrolytes (low potassium or magnesium) such as diuretics (medications for urination) or certain antibiotics (medications for treating infections).
+• Medicines that affect your heart rate, such as medicines that can cause an imbalance in electrolytes (low potassium or magnesium levels), such as diuretics (medicines to urinate) or certain antibiotics (medicines to treat infections).

-• Medications (called "anticholinergics") that affect how nerve cells work, to treat certain medical conditions.
+• Medicines (called "anticholinergics") that affect how nerve cells work, to treat certain medical conditions.

 • Antidepressants.
-These medications may interact with quetiapine and you may experience symptoms such as involuntary and rhythmic muscle contractions, including those that control eye movement, agitation, hallucinations, coma, excessive sweating, tremor, exaggerated reflexes, increased muscle tension, and body temperature above 38°C (serotonin syndrome).
-Contact your doctor when you experience these symptoms.
+These medicines can interact with quetiapine, and you may experience symptoms such as involuntary muscle contractions, including muscles that control eye movement, agitation, hallucinations, coma, excessive sweating, tremors, increased muscle tension, and body temperature above 38 °C (serotonin syndrome).
+Contact your doctor if you experience these symptoms.

-Before stopping any of your medications, consult your doctor first.
+Before stopping any of your medicines, consult your doctor first.

 Taking Rocoz with food, drinks, and alcohol